Township Logo

 • Final version and adoption — Final version of the budget will be presented to the Council for adoption at the first regular Council Meeting in November of each year.

-For the 2023 Budget, the following process and meetings will apply if the majority of Council is composed of re-elected members:
+For the 2025 Budget, the following process and meetings will apply:

-• Public consultation — Prior to budget preparation, Council will hold a public consultation on Monday January 9, 2023.
+• Public consultation — Prior to budget preparation, Council will hold a public consultation on the Monday September 9, 2024.

 Training